Tested Cut Out Sugar Cookies Recipe

 SUGAR COOKIE DOUGH STEP-BY-STEP

-Gather the dough, and knead it gently for 10-20 seconds until it comes together into a ball.
-Flatten it into a disk.
+- Gather the dough and knead it gently for 10-20 seconds until it comes together into a ball.
+Flatten it and shape it into a disk.

 HOW TO ROLL OUT COOKIE DOUGH

-Cookie dough is placed between 2 rolling guides, and a rolling pin is rolled on top of the rolling guides.
-The rolling pin pushes the dough down only as far as the rolling guides let it.
-It ensures even thickness of the rolled cookie dough.
+- Roll a rolling pin on top of the rolling guides.
+The rolling pin pushes the dough down only as far as the rolling guides let it, ensuring an even thickness of the rolled-out cookie dough.

 BAKE COOKIES